CODE - Mobile and Flexible Instrumentation for full-field X-ray Diffraction Imaging

-The rotary stages of the two implementations are interchangeable and thus enable compiling the sample-stack according to the experiment’s specific requirements (which can be influenced by the sample material, beam-properties at the given synchrotron facility, etc.).
-All configurations employ a so-called SpaceFab mounted on top of the system.
-It provides six degrees of freedom which not only enables a fast semi-automated sample fine-alignment, i.e. ensuring that the axis of the rotary stage ρ is alighned parallel to hhkl (ρ║hhkl), but also selecting the region of interest in the sample.
+Both configurations employ a so-called SpaceFab mounted on top of the system.
+It provides six degrees of freedom which not only enables a fast semi-automated angular fine-alignment, i.e. ensuring that the axis of the rotary stage ρ is alighned parallel to hhkl (ρ║hhkl), but also selecting the region of interest within the sample.

 Detector Manipulation Module

-Since in the case of X-ray diffraction imaging the propagation direction of the detected (diffracted) beam profile is inclined by twice the Bragg angle from the original incident beam direction, the cooperation partners plan to implement a suitable detector manipulation module, in the ideal case enabling the flexible positioning of 2D detector at any desired position in the upper hemisphere, meaning that the detector may face the sample from any direction above the sample itself.
+Since in the case of X-ray diffraction imaging the propagation direction of the diffracted beam profile is rotated by twice the Bragg angle from the original incident beam direction, the project partners plan to implement a suitable detector manipulation module, enabling a more flexible positioning of 2D detectors at positions in the upper hemisphere.
 Within the recent measurement campaigns, promissing devices for detector positioning were tested and a suitable 2-circle-element was purchased in 2019 and is now available for operation.